ezhmd/kanjivg/README.md

 # KanjiVG

-This is a for KanjiVG project by Ulrich Apel and cotributors.
+This is a fork of KanjiVG project by Ulrich Apel and cotributors.

 ## Original Readme